Which of the following statements is correct regarding drowning i... | Channels for Pearson+

 1

-Step 1: Begin by understanding the definition of drowning.
-Drowning is the process of experiencing respiratory impairment due to submersion or immersion in liquid.
+Step 1: Begin by understanding the biological process of drowning.
+Drowning occurs when a person is submerged in water, leading to water entering the respiratory system and impairing gas exchange in the lungs.

-Step 2: Analyze the first statement: 'Drowning in adults most commonly results from accidental submersion in water, leading to respiratory impairment.'
-This aligns with the definition of drowning and is consistent with common causes such as swimming accidents or falls into water.
+Step 2: Recognize the primary consequence of drowning, which is hypoxia (lack of oxygen).
+This occurs because water in the lungs prevents oxygen from being absorbed into the bloodstream.

-Step 3: Evaluate the second statement: 'Drowning in adults rarely leads to hypoxia or brain damage.'
-Hypoxia (lack of oxygen) and brain damage are common consequences of drowning, especially if the individual is submerged for an extended period.
-This statement is incorrect.
+Step 3: Evaluate the incorrect statements.
+For example, the claim that drowning rarely affects the respiratory system is false because the respiratory system is directly impacted during drowning.

 Watch next